AI talent arms race lifts UK finance vacancies 12% as tech roles overtake banking

 Action Checklist

-• For employers: audit workflows for manual bottlenecks; refresh job descriptions with clear data/automation outcomes; create an internal training track for AI, data, and controls; build a bench of pre-vetted contractors.
+• For employers: audit workflows for manual bottlenecks; refresh job descriptions with clear data/automation outcomes; create an internal training track for AI, data, and controls and align it to strategy with resources like the AI Learning Path for CIOs; build a bench of pre-vetted contractors.

 • For candidates: ship a small portfolio-automation scripts, reporting pipelines, or control dashboards with real metrics; tune your CV with domain + data keywords; line up one certification or intensive course to close a gap fast.